 Oral Suspension: 40 mg/mL.
+White to off-white opaque liquid.

 4 CONTRAINDICATIONS

 BANZEL is contraindicated in patients with Familial Short QT syndrome [see Warnings and Precautions (5.3)].

 5 WARNINGS AND PRECAUTIONS

 5.1 Suicidal Behavior and Ideation

 Antiepileptic drugs (AEDs), including BANZEL, increase the risk of suicidal thoughts or behavior in patients taking these drugs for any indication.
 Patients treated with any AED for any indication should be monitored for the emergence or worsening of depression, suicidal thoughts or behavior, and/or any unusual changes in mood or behavior.